philippejer/vala-language-server-alpha/README.md

 * Find references / symbol rename (rename support is limited, use with care)
 * Code completion (crude and hack-ish but still fairly fast and usable in common situations)

+## Terminal popup issue under Windows / MSYS2-MinGW-64

+It is likely that you'll have some annoying terminal popup issues under Windows / MSYS2-MinGW-64.

+A recent bugfix in the Vala compiler (https://gitlab.gnome.org/GNOME/vala/blob/2ad4a6e8a6c7bf6b2a9fd5d825ad639c420df489/vala/valasourcefile.vala) has had the side effect that the Vala compiler will now properly check the package versions (this is apparently used to check for things like deprecated APIs in VAPIs etc.).

+The problem under MSYS2-MinGW-64 is that this requires a call to the shell with `g_spawn ()` and since the language server is apparently seen by GLib as a UI application (as launched by VSCode anyway), GLib uses a "helper" to open a terminal and get the output of the command, which leads to these annoying terminal popups.

+For now, my quick-and-dirty solution is to replace the non-console version of the helper with the console version of the helper with something like this (the call to the shell by the Vala compiler will still work for some reason):

+`cp /mingw64/bin/gspawn-win64-helper.exe /mingw64/bin/gspawn-win64-helper.exe.bak && cp /mingw64/bin/gspawn-win64-helper-console.exe /mingw64/bin/gspawn-win64-helper.exe`

+WARNING: this will probably many uses of `g_spawn ()` (not really sure, I mostly use MSYS2 for Vala development currently).
+Maybe playing with the `PATH` variable when starting the language server from the IDE would allow to do this properly (?).

 ## Limitations and known bugs

 * If the Vala parser cannot parse the code (syntax error), code navigation will not work.
 For semantic errors, it does work, only the syntax needs to be correct.
 Note that I have made a compiler fork with a few experimental switches, in particular to allow the parser to ignore trivial syntax errors like missing semicolons (see below).